coffeelint/coffeelint.github.io/src/api.md

 If you'd like to run CoffeeScript in the browser or any other Javascript runtime, include [coffee-script.js](https://coffeescript.org/browser-compiler-legacy/coffeescript.js) and [coffeelint.js](https://coffeelint.github.io/js/coffeelint.js).
-Then you can call CoffeeLint directly with the following API:
+Then you can call CoffeeLint directly using the API.

+### coffeelint.lint()

 `coffeelint.lint(source, configuration)`